Mellanox/OVS/Documentation/intro/install/dpdk.rst

       Minor performance loss is expected when using OVS with a shared DPDK library compared to a static DPDK library.

 #.
-Configure and install DPDK
+Configure and install DPDK using Make

    Build and install the DPDK library::